 Awards: Music Central and The OK Chorale (the two choruses that merged to form the Vocal Sounds of Oklahoma) have each won multiple division championships (parts of OK, TX, and AR) and district championships (five states including Texas) and have competed in international competition several times.
 As the newly formed Vocal Sounds of Oklahoma, we look forward to continuing the tradition of competing successfully at all levels.

 Preparation: With any great endeavor, training, education, and practice are required.
-We are fortunate to have two co-directors -- Mark Winn and David Roman -- who are each highly experienced and accomplished.
+We are fortunate to have two co-directors -- Greg Rogers and Mark Winn -- who are each highly experienced and accomplished.
 Vocal coaches are brought in from time to time from outside the chorus.
 Methods and techniques in vocal production are provided to help us grow as a chorus as well as individual singers.
 Rehearsal activities include vocal warmups, tag singing, sectional rehearsals, learning new songs, reviewing current repertoire, and impromptu quartets, all mixed with great fellowship and fun.